- February 18, 2023

 💚 Make money worth their effort

 Last but not least – monetary incentives.
 One of the most popular motivation ideas for employees.

-Extrinsic rewards are one of the best remedies to improve intrinsic motivation.
+Extrinsic rewards are one of the best remedies to improve intrinsic employee motivation.
 A pay rise is one of the easiest motivation ideas.
 Unfortunately, it works only for a short time – once the employee gets used to the new rate or the amount of numeration, they want more.
 And it’s nothing wrong if they want to be paid fairly for their effort.

 However, a well-paid employee will feel more connected to the workplace and more willing to deal with work-related challenges.